cristopher1/JSONSerializer/README.md

      // adds a Serializer
      jsonSerializer.addSerializerAndRefreshJsonSerializer(bigIntSerializer)

      // overrides a Serializer.
-How both serializers serializes bigInt (its getSerializerType methods returns the same value), the first serializer is overrides for the second. const newBigIntSerializer = {
+How both serializers serializes bigInt (its getSerializerType methods returns the same value), the second serializer overrides the first serializer. const newBigIntSerializer = {
        getSerializerType: () => 'bigint',
        serialize: (unserializedData) => ({